cloudflare/cloudflare-docs/content/workers/platform/smart-placement.md

 ## Enable Smart Placement (beta)

-Smart Placement is avaiable users on all Workers plans.
+Smart Placement is available users on all Workers plans.

 ### To enable Smart Placement using wrangler: